Qausim/cd0354-monolith-to-microservices-project/README.md

 2. Environment variables will need to be set.
 These environment variables include database connection details that should not be hard-coded into the application code.

 #### Environment Script
-A file named `set_env.sh` has been prepared as an optional tool to help you configure these variables on your local development environment.

-We do _not_ want your credentials to be stored in git.
-After pulling this `starter` project, run the following command to tell git to stop tracking the script in git but keep it stored locally.
-This way, you can use the script for your convenience and reduce risk of exposing your credentials.
-`git rm --cached set_env.sh`

-Afterwards, we can prevent the file from being included in your solution by adding the file to our `.gitignore` file.
+Create a `.env` file in the root directory and populate with values as written in `.env.sample` replacing the dummy values with real ones.
+The file has been added to `.gitignore`.

 ### 1. Database
-Create a PostgreSQL database either locally or on AWS RDS.
+If not running the app using `docker-compose`, create a PostgreSQL database either locally or on AWS RDS.
 The database is used to store the application's metadata.

 * We will need to use password authentication for this project.
 This means that a username and password is needed to authenticate and access the database.
 * The port number will need to be set as `5432`.
 This is the typical port that is used by PostgreSQL so it is usually set to this port by default.

-Once your database is set up, set the config values for environment variables prefixed with `POSTGRES_` in `set_env.sh`.
+Once your database is set up, set the config values for environment variables prefixed with `POSTGRES_` in `.env`.
 * If you set up a local database, your `POSTGRES_HOST` is most likely `localhost`
 * If you set up an RDS database, your `POSTGRES_HOST` is most likely in the following format: `***.****.us-west-1.rds.amazonaws.com`.
 You can find this value in the AWS console's RDS dashboard.